Tennessee State Route 20: Crockett County

 US 412/SR 20 continue through farmland to the town of Friendship, to have a RIRO interchange with SR 189.
-They continue southeast to have a Quadrant interchange with SR 152 just before entering Alamo.
+They continue southeast to have a quadrant interchange with SR 152 just before entering Alamo.
 US 412/SR 20 then have a parclo interchange with SR 188 before having a partial interchange with N Cavalier Drive (Old US 412/SR 20 and starting on a bypass around the west side of town.
 They then have a diamond interchange with SR 54/SR 88 before passing just west of downtown and then having a partial interchange with S Cavalier Drive (Old US 412/SR 20).
-US 412/SR 20 then leave Alamo and continue southeast through farmland and have a Quadrant interchange with SR 88 before entering Bells and coming to a Cloverleaf interchange with US 70A/US 79/SR 76, just after bypassing downtown to the northern and eastern sides.
+US 412/SR 20 then leave Alamo and continue southeast through farmland and have a quadrant interchange with SR 88 before entering Bells and coming to a cloverleaf interchange with US 70A/US 79/SR 76, just after bypassing downtown to the northern and eastern sides.
 It then has a parclo interchange with the eastern end of SR 88 before leaving Bells and continuing southeast through farmland to cross into Madison County.

 Madison County

-The highway then enters some hills before entering Jackson and coming to a diamond interchange with Country Club Lane, approximately 1 mi from its parclo interchange with I-40 (exit 79).
+The highway then passes through some hills before entering Jackson and coming to a diamond interchange with Country Club Lane, approximately 1 mi from its parclo interchange with I-40 (exit 79).
 At I-40, SR 20 remains hidden and follows US 412 Bus. through the city while US 412 is concurrent with I-40 between exits 79 and 87.
 US 412 Bus./SR 20 follows Hollywood Drive as a four-lane undivided highway, passing by several businesses and homes before coming to an intersection with North Parkway, where they make a left to follow that street through several neighborhoods just before an intersection with US 45 Byp./SR 186.
 US 412 Bus./SR 20 continues east through several more neighborhoods to an intersection with US 45/SR 5 in the middle of a major shopping district.
 They then continue through more neighborhoods and pass through an industrial area before coming to an intersection with US 70/SR 1, where they make a left to become concurrent with that highway.
 They then travel through some suburbs and pass by an industrial park before coming to an intersection with US 412 (just south of its interchange with I-40 (exit 87)), where US 412 Bus. ends and SR 20 splits from US 70/SR 1 as it becomes concurrent with US 412 again as the pair exit Jackson as a two-lane highway and continue east.
 The entire route of SR 20 through the city of Jackson is at least four lanes wide.
 US 412/SR 20 continue east through farmland to the community of Springbrook, where it widens to a four-lane divided highway and has an intersection with SR 152 just before entering Henderson County.